binaryage/dirac/docs/configuration.md

 Please consult [this file](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent/config.clj) for possible defaults and their environmental counterparts.

-If you invoke [`dirac.agent/boot!`](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent.clj) from code you can override config options with a config map specified as an argument.
-Actually this is what [`dirac.agent-cli`](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent_cli.clj) does by reading command-line arguments and converting some of them to config options.
+If you call [`dirac.agent/boot!`](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent.clj) from code, you can override config options with a config map specified as an argument.
+Actually this is what [`dirac.agent-cli`](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent_cli.clj) does by reading command-line arguments and converting some of them to specific config keys.

 ##### Dirac nREPL middleware configuration